Medical and Science

 The dearth of medical personnel is evident, with rural and remote areas hosting merely 2.5 doctors per 1,000 individuals compared to 4.1 per 1,000 in urban settings.
 This predicament confronts numerous healthcare professionals across Australia, often compelling them to deprioritise their own healthcare needs in favour of attending to the needs of their local community.

-Fran Avon, CEO of the Rural Doctors Foundation, underscores the significance of this endeavor, affirming, “GPs4RuralDocs represents a crucial step forward in our commitment to supporting rural healthcare practitioners.
+Fran Avon, CEO of the Rural Doctors Foundation, underscores the significance of this endeavour, affirming, “GPs4RuralDocs represents a crucial step forward in our commitment to supporting rural healthcare practitioners.
 By providing accessible and regular healthcare services, we aim to bolster the well-being of rural healthcare professionals and enhance healthcare outcomes in remote communities.”

 Dr Sue Masel, Deputy Chair of the Rural Doctors Foundation, narrated her personal journey as a GP in Goondiwindi, shedding light on the challenges inherent in rural practice, particularly in accessing healthcare for oneself.